ZNielsen/ZNielsen.github.io/pub/_posts/2023-11-23-garlic_potatoes.md

 - Add heavy cream to get up to the creaminess you like

 ## Notes
 I peel the center of the potatoes and leave the skins on the endcaps.
-It's faster and gives you a touch of skins in the final mash.
+It takes less time and gives you a touch of skins in the final mash.

 If you want a less overpoweringly garlic mashed potato, remove and discard the garlic cloves from the butter after the 15 min simmer is done.
 But honestly, why are you even here then?